The Westin St Maarten

-Located on the Dutch Side of St Maarten, the Westin Dawn Beach Resort & Spa offers 310 guest rooms, most of which are oceanfront and 15 Suites.
+Located on the Dutch Side of St Maarten, the Westin Dawn Beach Resort & Spa offers 310 guest rooms, most of which are oceanfront, and 15 Suites.
 It is built into the hillside on one of St Maarten’s best beaches, Dawn Beach.
-There is a casino in the lobby, fitness center, 2 restaurants, kids activities and water sports.
+There is a casino in the lobby, a fitness center, 2 restaurants, kids activities, and water sports.
 As you will see from this review, there are some nice things about this hotel, but there are definitely some shortcomings of both the hotel and St Maarten that you will need to be aware of before you plan a trip here.

 Westin St Maarten Location:

-The hotel is about a 25 minute drive from Princess Julianna International Airport and about 20 minutes from Grand Case (Known to be the Culinary Capital of the Caribbean).
+The hotel is about a 25-minute drive from Princess Julianna International Airport and about 20 minutes from Grand Case (Known to be the Culinary Capital of the Caribbean).
 It is right on the border of the Dutch St Maarten side of the island and the French Saint Martin side of the island.

 The beach is very nice and private, but it is a little small.
 Depending on your preference this could either be a bonus or a drawback.
-I found it to be a bit of a drawback and found myself packing up the family and heading to the French side of the Island where the beaches (such as Orient Bay, Friar’s Bay and Galion Beach) were a little larger and the water was crystal clear and much calmer.
+I found it to be a bit of a drawback and found myself packing up the family and heading to the French side of the Island where the beaches (such as Orient Bay, Friar’s Bay, and Galion Beach) were a little larger and the water was crystal clear and much calmer.

-As with most Caribbean Properties, I find the rooms to be fairly bland and average, which I guess is ok, because you don’t go to the Caribbean to spend the day relaxing in the room.
+As with most Caribbean Properties, I find the rooms to be fairly bland and average, which I guess is ok because you don’t go to the Caribbean to spend the day relaxing in the room.
 This hotel was built relatively recently so the rooms did have Westin’s famous Heavenly Bed and Heavenly Shower (unlike the Westin Casaurina in Grand Cayman which had neither).
 The view of the Ocean was beautiful, which always helps!

-The hotel had two restaurants, a beach cafe and a swim up bar (who doesn’t love those!).
+The hotel had two restaurants, a beach cafe, and a swim-up bar (who doesn’t love those!).
 There was a decent fitness center and Spa (which we did not use).
-The main restaurant, Aura, actually looked very nice, but I rarely eat dinner at the hotel property, especially with the acclaim St Martin has for it’s dining.
+The main restaurant, Aura, actually looked very nice, but I rarely eat dinner at the hotel property, especially with the acclaim St Martin has for its dining.

-There is a water sports company, Blue Bubbles, on site that provides “a variety of water sports rentals and activities”.
+There is a water sports company, Blue Bubbles, on-site that provides “a variety of water sports rentals and activities”.
 However there were no significant water sports activities at the hotel (other than snorkeling gear), you will need to drive about 15 minutes down the road to find Kite Boarding and other Serious Water sports.